rossgk2/Tensors-and-differential-forms/README.md

 ## Manifolds
 * The differential $d\mathbf{F}$ of a map $\mathbf{F}:U \subseteq M \rightarrow V \subseteq N$ between smooth charts on smooth manifolds is not simply defined, without motivation, to be $d\mathbf{F}\_\mathbf{p}(v_\mathbf{p})(f) = v_\mathbf{p}(f \circ \mathbf{F})$.
 Instead, we define $d\mathbf{F}\_\mathbf{p}$ to be the function $T\_\mathbf{p}(U) \rightarrow T\_{\mathbf{F}(\mathbf{p})}(V)$ whose matrix relative to the charts' coordinate bases is the Jacobian matrix of the coordinate representation of $\mathbf{F}(\mathbf{p})$.
 * The uncommon geometric definition of the exterior derivative involving flux through a parallelapiped is used and the most common algebraic definition is shown to be a consequence of this.

+## Linear algebra

+* An intuitive definition for linear independence is used: a set of vectors is defined to be linearly independent if and only if every vector in the set is not in the span of all of the other vectors.
+The traditional definition of linear independence is proved to be equivalent to this alternative definition.
+* A basis of a vector space is defined to be a spanning set for that vector space of minimal size.
+(The traditional approach of defining a basis to be a linearly independent spanning set has the downside of requiring a proof that the dimension of every finite-dimensional vector space is unique, which would ideally be an obvious fact that doesn't require a long proof).
+In the approach we use, it is an immediate consequence of minimality that dimension is unique.
+This alternative approach approach also uses the same idea as in the proof required by the traditional approach to prove that a set is a spanning set of minimal size if and only if it is a linearly independent spanning set, thus effectively switching a definition and a theorem from the traditional approach for pedadogical benefit.
+* Extremely convenient notation for the matrix of a linear function $\mathbf{f}$ relative to bases $E$ and $F$, $\[\mathbf{f}(E)\]_F$, is used.
+I have not seen this notation used elsewhere.

 # Table of contents